dotnet/docs/docs/standard/linq/wordprocessingml-document-styles.md

 # WordprocessingML document with styles (LINQ to XML)

-This article presents a WordprocessingML document that's more complicated than the one in [The XML shape of WordprocessingML documents](xml-shape-wordprocessingml-documents.md); specifically, it presents a document whose paragraphs are formatted with styles.
+This article presents a WordprocessingML document that is more complicated than the one in [The XML shape of WordprocessingML documents](xml-shape-wordprocessingml-documents.md); specifically, it presents a document whose paragraphs are formatted with styles.

 To understand styles it's helpful to know something about document structure.
 A WordprocessingML document is stored in a *package* that comprises *parts*.
 Specifically, the term *package* corresponds to a ZIP archive and the term *part* corresponds to a file stored within the ZIP.
 If a document contains paragraphs that are formatted with styles, there will be a document part that contains paragraphs that have styles applied to them, and a style part that defines the styles referenced in the document part.